MinecrossA/RoundUI-Theme/README.md

 You can access the Settings section by opening the _“RoundUI.css”_ file.

 # Features
-- Custom background at user panel
+- Custom background at user panel.

 ![Image Alt](https://i.imgur.com/JpYcYLo.gif)